CesiumGS/3d-tiles-samples/glTF/EXT_structural_metadata/ComplexTypes/README.md

 ### Metadata Entities

 The metadata entities are the actual instances of this class.
-They are defined with a [property table](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_structural_metadata/README.md#property-tables).
+They are defined with an `EXT_structural_metadata` _property table_.
 The rows of this table correspond to the feature IDs.
 The columns of this table correspond to the properties of the class.
 The data for each column is stored in a standard glTF `bufferView`.

 Based on the type information from the metadata class, the contents of these buffer views is interpreted as follows: